pulkin/micropython/ports/gprs_a9/README.md

 ## General Information

-The [Ai-Thinker A9/A9G series module](https://ai-thinker-open.github.io/GPRS_C_SDK_DOC/en/hardware/pudding-dev-board.html), aka *Pudding*, is a cheap development board with GSM/GPRS (2G) and GPS functionalities.
-A9 relates to the MCU without a GPS (A9G with a GPS).
-A SIM card is required to access the internet (dedicated IoT mobile operators exist for such purpose).
+The [Ai-Thinker A9/A9G series module](https://ai-thinker-open.github.io/GPRS_C_SDK_DOC/en/hardware/pudding-dev-board.html), aka *Pudding*, is a cheap development board with GSM/GPRS (2G) capabilities.
+The A9G version offers additional GPS functionalities.
+A9/A9G are based on the UNISOC RDA8955 MCU.
+A SIM card is required to allow access to the cellular network (IoT specialized mobile operators offer cheap SIM cards for this purpose).
 [MicroPython](https://micropython.org/) is Python for MCUs.
 It offers a high-level language to program the board.
-This port provides dedicated GSM/GPRS and GPS MicroPython modules, making the board the perfect candidate for a cheap and effective Internet of Things device.
+This port provides platform-specific GSM/GPRS and GPS MicroPython modules, making this board a perfect candidate for a cheap and effective Internet of Things device.

 ## Contribute

-See [CONTRIBUTING.md](https://github.com/pulkin/micropython/blob/binary-patches/ports/gprs_a9/CONTRIBUTING.md) or use the donate button.
+See [CONTRIBUTING.md](CONTRIBUTING.md) or use the donate button.

 ## Module Pinout and Connections